aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/array_index/array_index.md

 _.findLastIndex = createPredicateIndexFinder(-1);
 ```

 Then, how about `_.sortIndex()`?
 When there is a ordered array, and if we want to find out where to insert an item so that the array can keep itself ordered, `_.sortIndex()` is the choice.
+Apparently, we can implement such a function by using binary searching algorithm.